-Principle 7 relates that the regional solutions are necessary and require that states and localities become responsible partners in removing regulatory barriers.
+Principle 7 by Michael H. Schill and Susan M. Watcher (2001) in "Principles to Guide Housing Policy at the Beginning of the Millennium" relates that the regional solutions are necessary and require that states and localities become responsible partners in removing regulatory barriers.
 Formerly, under the PLCH and Sites and Services schemes, the state governments were actively participating in planning and implementation of low-cost housing projects in their state.

 The state identified their housing needs and monitoring the supply of housing in their respective state.
-The introduction and implementation of the PHP directly by the federal government have big implications on supply of housing for the poor and low-income group.
-The state governments are not interested any more to actively engage in planning for the low-cost housing.
+The introduction and implementation of the PHP directly by the federal government have big implication on supply of housing for the poor and low-income group.
+The state governments are not interested any more too actively engage in planning for the low-cost housing.
 What the state governments are doing now is submitting request to the federal government to implement the low-cost housing projects (rental or ownership) in their state.
 As the project implementation now is in the hand of the federal government, the state governments do not feel the need to become responsible partners in removing regulatory barriers for efficient housing delivery.
 In federal system, each level of state (federal, state and local government) is jealously guiding its constitutional rights.
-By taking over the implementation of their public low-cost housing programme there is a feeling of anger and frustration that the federal government is trampling on their rights, naturally they do not want their statesørights further eroded.
+By taking over the implementation of their public low-cost housing programme there is a feeling of anger and frustration that the federal government is trampling on their rights, naturally they do not want their states' rights are further eroded.